AndySongTech/git_cs/README.md

-    if you use https you need to type the user name and password for authentication if you use ssh you need below step.(recommended) ssh-keygen -t rsa -b 4096 -C andy@github.com # generate a ssh key, it including public_key(id_rsa.pub) and private_key(id_rsa) cd ~/.ssh
-        cat id_rsa.pub # copy the key
+    if you use https you need to type the user name and password for authentication if you use ssh you need below step.(recommended) ssh-keygen -t rsa -b 4096 -C andy@github.com # generate a ssh key, it including public_key(id_rsa.pub) and private_key(id_rsa) cd ~/.ssh  # the dir that key located cat id_rsa.pub # copy the key
         paste to Github.
-            Use for one repo: go to repo -> Settings -> Deploy keys - add deploy key Use for all repos: go to user profile-> Settings -> SSH and GPG keys->New SSH key
+            Use for one Repo: go to Repo -> Settings -> Deploy keys - add deploy key Use for all Repos: go to user profile-> Settings -> SSH and GPG keys->New SSH key
 ```